-2.13.
-The management of the operating organization should participate in the programmes for maintenance, periodic testing and inspection by means of the following:

-- (a) Scheduling and tracking maintenance activities to ensure that all maintenance specified in the OLCs and by the regulatory body is performed; - (b) Having frequent contact with maintenance personnel, including observation of work in progress; - (c) Supervising contractor personnel who perform maintenance, testing and inspection; - (d) Establishing and implementing a set of performance indicators for maintenance, testing and inspection; - (e) Participating in evaluations of the programmes for maintenance, testing and inspection; - (f) Providing feedback derived from maintenance performance indicators for use in the operation of the research reactor.
+- 2.12.
+The operating organization should prepare and issue specifications and procedures for maintenance, periodic testing and inspection.
+The reactor manager3 should be an active participant in executing and evaluating the work done in maintenance, periodic testing and inspection.
+The responsibilities of the reactor manager are described in paras 6.17-6.20. - 2.13.
+The management of the operating organization should participate in the programmes for maintenance, periodic testing and inspection by means of the following: - (a) Scheduling and tracking maintenance activities to ensure that all maintenance specified in the OLCs and by the regulatory body is performed; - (b) Having frequent contact with maintenance personnel, including observation of work in progress; - (c) Supervising contractor personnel who perform maintenance, periodic testing and inspection; - (d) Establishing and implementing a set of performance indicators for maintenance, periodic testing and inspection; - (e) Participating in evaluations of the programmes for maintenance, periodic testing and inspection; - (f) Providing feedback derived from maintenance performance indicators for use in the operation of the research reactor.

-RESOURCE MANAGEMENT FOR THE MAINTENANCE, TESTING AND INSPECTION OF RESEARCH REACTORS
+RESOURCE MANAGEMENT FOR THE MAINTENANCE, PERIODIC TESTING AND INSPECTION OF A RESEARCH REACTORSREACTOR

 2.14.
-Paragraph 4.15 (c) of SSR-3 [1] states:
+Paragraph 4.15-(c) of SSR-3 [1] states:

-"The management system shall ensure that: ... [t]he equipment, tools, materials, hardware and software necessary to conduct the work in a safe manner are identified, provided, checked, verified and maintained."
+"The management system shall ensure that: ...-[t]heThe equipment, tools, materials, hardware and software necessary to conduct the work in a safe manner are identified, provided, checked, and verified and maintained."

-2.15.
+- 2.15.
 Maintenance, including corrective maintenance (the repair and restoration of defective items), is normally performed using a work control system (see Section 9).
-If the defective item affects the safe and reliable operation of the research reactor, the deficiency should be brought to the attention of the operating personnel and, where appropriate, the management of the operating organization.

-2.16.
-Equipment, tools, materials, hardware and software necessary to conduct maintenance, periodic testing and inspection are required to be identified and controlled to ensure their proper use: see para.
-7.73 of SSR-3 [1],

-2.17.
-Facilities, tools, materials, hardware and software necessary to perform the maintenance, periodic testing and inspection should be adequate to ensure that all maintenance, periodic testing and inspection can be performed effectively during the time periods allotted.
+If the defective item affects the safe and reliable operation of the research reactor, the deficiency should be brought to the attention of the operating personnel and, where appropriate, the management of the operating organization. - 2.16.
+Equipment The equipment, tools, materials, hardware and software necessary to conduct maintenance, periodic testing and inspection are required to be identified and controlled to ensure their proper use: (see para.
+7.73 of SSR-3 [1];). - 2.17.
+Facilities The facilities, tools, materials, hardware and software necessary to perform-the maintenance, periodic testing and inspection should be adequate to ensure that all maintenance, periodic testing and inspection can be performed effectively during the time periods allotted.